Can commercial battery storage solve our daytime supply excess?

 South Australia is also home to another very successful battery experiment.
 The state government’s Home Battery Scheme has now reached 5,500 installations and orders.

-This means that this Virtual Power Plant can store a combined 62 MW of electricity.
+This means the Virtual Power Plant can store a combined 62 MW of electricity.

-To put this into context, that is around half the amount that can be stored at Tesla’s big battery.
+For context, that is around half the amount that can be stored in Tesla’s big battery.

 The SA government wants to boost the number of installations to 40,000 and aims to do so by extending the subsidy scheme.
 Subsidies are in three brackets depending on size: Up to $3,000, up to $5,700 and up to $6,000.